VKECE/codebear_unkoalified_oscp_guide/README.md

 Offensive Security says "Try Harder!"
 I say "Try Google!".

-Up front I don't think you need to pay for the OSCP labs to pass the exam.
+Up front I don't think you need to pay for any more than the minimum lab time to pass the exam.

 I'm going to recommend you pay for a few things but they will be cheaper that paying for even the shortest lab time.
 As a disclaimer I receive no payment from any of the recommendations it's just what I personnally use.